electronicvisions/hbp-sp9-guidebook/pm/spikey/setup_software.rst

   srun -p spikey --gres stationXXX python example.py

-Replace XXX with the chip you want to use (e.g. 500).
+Replace XXX with the number of the chip you want to use (e.g. 500).

 Tips and tricks